TheMovingBrain offers solutions to people of all ages who want less pain, more agility, balance, and energy.

 Do you want to perform better?
 Improve your golf swing, improve your musical or artistic performance?
 Or do you have a bad back, RSI, headaches or other musculo-skeletal pain?

 We will help you to become an expert in yourself, cultivating a deep awareness of your postural and movement habits, so you can move and live with greater intention and vitality.

 We help both the world class performer find greater artistic freedom, and enable anyone to find greater freedom from pain and stress, and re-discover their agility and energy.

 Emma Alter is a Feldenkrais teacher, and comes from a background as a professional classical musician.
 In 1999 she became involved with the Feldenkrais Method, leading to her training as a certified teacher in 2011-15.

-She especially enjoys working with performers, children, with special needs, and people of all ages and abilities to recapture pain free balance, movement, grace, and power.
+She especially enjoys working with performers, athletes, children, and people of all ages and abilities to recapture pain free balance, movement, grace, and power.
 To find out more go here.

-A “mindfulness for the body in motion.”
+Its a “mindfulness for the body in motion.”

 Feldenkrais is named after its inventor, Moshe Feldenkrais.